 Occupy as many sites as possible: Empty lots can lead to emptier pockets at the time of the sale.
-Bring in new or used homes to occupy empty lots and either rehab or offer a handyman’s special for vacant homes that need to be rehabbed.
+Do the work to bring in new or used homes to occupy empty lots and either rehab or offer a handyman’s special for vacant homes that need to be rehabbed.
 The full lots will contribute to a better perception of the property and management.

 Improve tenant profiles: Now is the time to begin improving your tenant profiles.
 If you don’t already, start conducting background checks on prospective tenants and disallow felons.
 There are plenty of people looking for affordable housing, offering you a good pool of prospects that will care for their home and your park.